Docswrite/wordpress-plugin/readme.txt

 To disconnect Docswrite, go to the Docswrite settings page in the WordPress admin menu and click the "Disconnect" button.
 This will stop synchronization and remove the connection.

 = What is the pricing of Docswrite? =
 Docswrite offers a variety of pricing plans.
-For detailed information, please visit our website.
+For detailed information, please visit our [website](https://docswrite.com/pricing)

 = How to use Docswrite? =
 Docswrite offers two methods for publishing.
 You can publish directly from your existing tool, such as Trello, using our Zapier App.
 Alternatively, you can publish from the Docswrite dashboard.
 All the fields available in the Zapier app can also be added as a table at the top of your Google Docs document.